 Miranda Gore Browne's passion for baking took her all the way to the final of series 1 of The Great British Bake Off.
-Now the author of two essential baking recipe books - Biscuit and Bake Me a Cake as Fast as You Can (out on 28th August 2014) - she is also the owner of an enviable collection of cookbooks.
+Now the author of two essential baking recipe books - Biscuit and Bake Me a Cake as Fast as You Can - she is also the owner of an enviable collection of cookbooks.
 Here, she gives The Happy Foodie an exclusive tour...

 Decisions, decisions, decisions…. which are my favourite cookbooks, and why?
 It really is little wonder I can’t decide, as I look at all the piles of cookbooks that are so plentiful in our hallway, utility room and kitchen.
 They are still in stacks, having been squirrelled away for months while we lived in a building site and renovated our house.
 One thing that is very clear is that we need more bookshelves – soon!
 Rediscovering all my cookbooks has been a merry reunion made even sweeter by our separation over the last year.

 I will start with an apology to The Happy Foodie for taking so long to come back with my favourite cookbooks.
 I have, however, had the loveliest of times being reunited with old friends… dreaming of ‘diabolical roses’ after late nights re-reading Elizabeth David’s Italian Food, rediscovering my Padstow food journal and the menus from anniversary meals at Rick Stein’s Seafood Restaurant, sharing my grandmother’s handwritten recipe book with my children, and discovering recipe cuttings I thought I had lost, but which are tucked in the pages of other books.
 I have cooked recipes that I haven’t enjoyed for years, and all in all I’ve had a wonderful foodie adventure.
 It has really reminded me just how important all of these books are to me.